postput/postput/README.md

 - [Mask image](#mask)
 - [Format image](#format)

 Operations are applied one after another.
-Keep in mind that **order may matters** dependeing on which operations you do!
+Keep in mind that **order may matters** depending on which operations you do!

 <table>